ansible-content-lab/cloud-deploy/readme/tower_setup.md

 <img src="images/tower_job_template.jpg" alt="Tower Job Template"
 	title="Tower Job Template" width="1100" />

-Note that you can set a different python virtual environment for each job template; this is helpful for other projects if your Job Templates have conflicting python package requirements.
+Note that you can set a different python virtual environment (called *Ansible Environment*) for each job template; this is helpful for other projects if your Job Templates have conflicting python package requirements.

 ### Open ServiceNow Change Request and wait for Approval